jorgenkg/python-neural-network/README.md

 # load a stored network configuration
 # network = NeuralNet.load_from_file( "trained_configuration.pkl" )

+# start training on test set one with scaled conjugate gradient
+network.scg(
+                training_one,
+                ERROR_LIMIT = 1e-4
+            )

-# start training on test set one
+# start training on test set one with backpropagation
 network.backpropagation(
                 training_wine,           # specify the training set
                 ERROR_LIMIT     = 1e-3,  # define an acceptable error limit